ucsb-cs24/s19/backup_pa/pa02/pa02_new.md

 `arg2` represents the input file containing movies and ratings (as described before) `arg3` is either the starting letters of a movie name (movie prefix) or a number

-You should use the value of the flag(`arg1`) to interpret the third argument and produce one of two possible outputs:
+You should use the value of the flag(`arg1`) to interpret the third argument and accordingly do one of two things:

-** Case 1: `arg1` is `true`**
+## Case 1: Find the highest rated movie that starts with a given prefix
-In this case, you should expect the third argument to be a movie prefix.
-In main insert the movies in the same order as they appear in the input file into a BST, using the public functions of your class.
-Print the pre-order traversal of your tree to stdout, for each node visited, output the movie name, rating and depth.
-Using the public functions of BST, find the movie with the highest rating beginning with the prefix was passed in as the third argument.
+If `arg1` is `true`, you should expect the third argument to be a movie prefix.
+In this case,
+* In your main program insert the movies in the same order as they appear in the input file into a BST, using the public functions of your class.
+* Print the pre-order traversal of your tree to stdout, for each node visited, output the movie name, rating and depth.
+* Find the movie with the highest rating beginning with the prefix was passed in as the third argument, using the public functions of your BST.

 Below is a sample run of the program with `arg1` as `true`
 ```